SasikumarP07/ecommerce-microservices/cart-service/README.md

-# 🛡️ Auth Service - E-commerce Microservices Project
+# Cart Service - E-commerce Microservices Project

-The **Auth Service** is a secure authentication module within the E-commerce Microservices Application.
-It manages user sign-up, login, and JWT-based authentication, and interacts with the **User Service** and **Notification Service**.
+The **Cart Service** manages shopping cart operations for the E-commerce Microservices Application.
+It allows users to add, update, and remove items from their cart, and integrates with the **Product Service** to validate product details.

 ---

-## 📦 Features
+## Features

-✅ User registration with secure password hashing
-✅ User login with JWT token generation
-✅ Email existence verification
-✅ Integration with **User Service** for profile creation
-✅ Integration with **Notification Service** for sending welcome messages
+- Add products to a user’s cart
+- Update product quantity in the cart
+- Remove items from the cart
+- Retrieve cart items for a user
+- Clear cart after order placement
+- Validates product availability and pricing via **Product Service**
-✅ Robust exception handling for invalid credentials or duplicates
+- Exception handling for invalid cart operations
-✅ Unit tested using **Mockito** and **JUnit 5**

 ---

-## 🧱 Technologies Used
+## Technologies Used

 - Java 17
 - Spring Boot
-- Spring Security
+- Spring Data JPA
-- JWT (JSON Web Token)
+- Hibernate
+- MySQL (or PostgreSQL)
 - Spring Cloud OpenFeign
 - Eureka Client
 - Lombok